 Barnegat Light is a decidedly white-collar borough, with fully 86.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Barnegat Light is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Barnegat Light who work in sales jobs (22.86%), teaching (18.10%), and office and administrative support (16.19%).

-Telecommuters are a relatively large percentage of the workforce: 17.12% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Barnegat Light telecommute to their jobs.
+Overall, about 17.12% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Barnegat Light is a great place for families with children to consider.
 First of all, many other families with children live here, making Barnegat Light a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Barnegat Light has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Barnegat Light’s overall crime rate is lower than average for the country.

-One of the nice things about Barnegat Light is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Barnegat Light is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Barnegat Light is a very ethnically-diverse borough.
 The people who call Barnegat Light home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barnegat Light residents report their race to be White, followed by Asian.
 Important ancestries of people in Barnegat Light include Italian, Irish, English, Polish, and German.